xuantiep/xdeb-org/content/post/my-first-2-minutes-server-letting-ansible-do-work.md

 The day I do get hacked I believe I have a good chance of noticing it within a day or so.
 I also will be able to recreate the servers quickly with at most one day of lost content.
 This is good enough for me.

 I do not create that many new servers per year and are using Ansible a lot more for maintaining servers than creating new ones.
-Last year however saw the release of Debian GNU/Linux 8 Jessie so I had a reason to update my playbooks and recreate my servers.
+Last year however saw the release of Debian GNU/Linux 9 Stretch so I had a reason to update my playbooks and recreate my servers.

 It feels a lot longer but I have only used Ansible since 2014.
 Before that I used Puppet a bit but never to the extent that I now use Ansible.
 Settings up a server without Ansible today feels a bit like handling code without git.
 I of course version control my playbooks and roles with git.